ionic-team/capacitor/site/docs-md/android/troubleshooting.md

 1. Copy any source code you created (such as Java files in `app/android/src`, manifest files, or resource files) into a safe location outside of `app/android`.
 2. Next, make sure you are running an updated version of the Capacitor CLI: `npm install @capacitor/cli@latest`
 3. Remove the android directory: `rm -rf android/`
-4. Re-create the Android app from Capacitor: `npx capacitor add android`
+4. Re-create the Android app from Capacitor: `npx cap add android`
 5. Copy your saved source files back into the project